 Currently, there are two types of homestay in Sapa.
-You have a choice either luxury homestay or a traditional home.
+You have a choice either a luxury homestay or a traditional home.
 In both, you will expect to experience village life in all its glory.
 Choosing the homestay to overnight, you will get the actual time with the wonderful ethnic group community.
 Especially, many homestays are set within the famed rice paddies and have incredible views.
-On the downside, a numerous travelers expect to be woken early by roosters or livestock to get more experience.
-You can ask tour guide or read the recommendation in some websites to choose the type of homestay you want to stay.
+On the downside, numerous travelers expect to be woken early by roosters or livestock to get more experience.
+You can ask a tour guide or read the recommendation on some websites to choose the type of homestay you want to stay.

 However, in this guide, Travel Sense Asia provide the most popular Sapa tour homestay for you.
 Thus, if you want to get the best experience in the trip, you should book the traditional homestay.

 The traditional homestays which are owned by local people and closet the local living.
 Don’t worry about the booking, when you come to Sapa you can ask the local people where you should spend night.
-You will have many options for homestay as there are several ethnic minorities in the areas surrounding Sapa’s center districts.
-Different with luxury homestays, the traditional homestay also equipped with a sleeping area but bathroom and toilet facilities vary which are shared by many people.
+You will have many options for homestay as there are several ethnic minorities in the areas surrounding Sapa’s central districts.
+Different from luxury homestays, the traditional homestay also equipped with a sleeping area but the bathroom and toilet facilities vary which are shared by many people.
 In fact, some homes in Sapa have no toilets, whilst others have one simple toilet.
 Thus, choosing traditional homestays, you will get less convenient and less secure than in luxury homestays and hotels.

 Received many recommendations, almost travellers have appreciated highly this regional activity since it is the chance for them to get actual experience of local life, traditions and lifestyles.
 No doubts, the local hosts are so friendly to show clients their normal life.
 Clearly, they let the travellers join the daily works as well as serving some very delicious local dishes.
 And you should eat with your family host and generally enjoy the hospitality of Sapa’s local people.
 Hence, you will know how to cook the traditional foods and drinks of ethnic monitories like wine of ethnic group.
 Of course, it ensures that some days in the magnificent ethnic villages in Sapa will be really great.
 Besides, if you have plan trek the mountains, villages and others, the local people will spread their experience and knowledge in trekking.
 Thus, the hosts are willing to adapt your needs of multi-day trekking plan to fully discover the beauty of the mountains and color of valleys in Sapa.
 To conclude, the fee of traditional homestays are very cheap.